-2018.5 Update: The “Selected for You” method is alive again (HT: DoC), and the paper application method via a BRM (Business Relationship Manager) for business credit cards is added.
+2018.5 Update: The “Selected for You” method is alive again (HT: DoC), and the paper application method via a BRM (Business Relationship Manager) for business credit cards has been added.

-Chase is one of our favorite banks: its credit cards offer great sign-up bonuses and benefits.
+Chase is one of our favorite banks because of their great credit card sign-up bonuses and benefits.
 I believe many people are eager to get another Chase card.
-However, since 2015.5, Chase suddenly tightened its approval rule: if you have 5 or more new credit card accounts in the past 24 months, you will get rejected directly, no matter how good your credit score is.
-This policy is called 5/24 rule.
-Note that many bankers even don’t know this policy, and our readers have many data points that they are screwed by ignorant bankers.
-So before applying for a Chase credit card, you really need to learn about the exact meaning and the solution of the 5/24 rule by yourself.
+Unfortunately, Chase implemented a new rule in May 2015: if you have 5 or more new credit card accounts in the past 24 months, you will get automatically rejected, no matter how good your credit score is.
+This policy is called the 5/24 rule.
+Note that many Chase employees don’t know this policy, and our readers have provided many data points of dealing with ignorant bankers.
+So before applying for a Chase credit card, you really need to learn details about the exact meaning and the solution for the 5/24 rule.

 1. Which cards are affected by the 5/24 rule?

 - Chase Sapphire Preferred